-SmartMedic Solution is used to retrieve the health vital data i.e., weight, position etc. The SmartMedic Device is intended to provide an alert for any unexpected change in the health vitals, and uses the device’s data to visualize the current health condition of the patient in real time.
-This enables effective decision making for the health personnel before they even go into the operating room for the daily health inspection.
+SmartMedic Solution is used to retrieve the health vital data i.e., weight, position.
+The SmartMedic Device is intended to provide an alert for any unexpected change in the health vitals and uses the device data to visualize the current health condition of the patient in real time.